ermmlemonshark/WHSTechNotes/journal.md

 | Sally     | chocolate | Graduation     | $35:00 |
 | Michael   | vanilla   |	Farewell party | $37:00 |
 | Emma      | carrot    | Birthday       | $39:00 |          |
+# May 5, 2025
+I think that if the 100 men vs 1 gorilla was attempted the men would win.
+Obviously if no stragedies were used the gorilla would win but if every individual had a stragedy i think itb is possible for the gorilla to be defeated.However i dont 6think thid id the safest challenge or the most responsible since there would be lives being risked for the sake of enterntainment really.
+Gorillas are incredibly strong and smart aswell so really theres more people risking their life.
+There could be a more analyzed side of this but i dont think we should look that deep into it, me personally i think they should host it in a coloseum like in roman times.